m1ner79/blogspace/data/blog/week7.md

 summary: ''
 ---

+Almost perfect weekend.
 Damn.
 It was so close 🤏.
 In the end Manchester City won the Premier League.

 I guess we, Liverpool supporters should be happy anyway.
 LFC have already two trophies and potentially one more - Champions League 🤞 (next Saturday).